Anish-Rooj-cpu/Single-Cycle-RISCV-Processor-using-Verilog-HDL/README.md

  - B-type: `beq`, `bne`, `blt`, `bge`
  - J-type: `jal`

+# Simulation
+ The Codes have been simulated in the EDA Playground and also they have been Synthesised in Vivado
+ - Link of EDA Playground : https://edaplayground.com/x/XeZr

 # Testing and Verificiation
  The processor has been tested with various complex Programs like Factorial Determinaition, Sum of N natrual numbers, Bubble Sort and Fibonacci Series Generator.
+ - The Test Bench is provided
  - The .asm files are assembled using a custom Assembler made by Python